sivalabs/sivalabs-hugo/content/posts/2015/2015-11-21-jcart-requirements-analysis.md

 author: Siva
 type: post
 date: 2015-11-21T11:29:54+00:00
-url: /2015/11/jcart-requirements-analysis/
+url: /jcart-requirements-analysis/
-post_views_count:
-  - 15
 categories:
   - Java
 tags:
   - E-Commerce

 ---
 For building our JCart e-commerce application we will develop two web applications, one for ShoppingCart and another one for Administration.
 Let us explore the requirements of both ShoppingCart and Administration websites in detail.

 ### <span style="color: #800000;">ShoppingCart Site Requirements</span>